 One of the solutions, especially useful on larger plans, involves 3 steps.

-Step 1: Go to “Test Cases” tab in the ribbon and find the last row where “no possible value” appears (can use Ctrl+F on Windows/Command+F on Mac)
+Step 1: Go to “Test Cases” tab in the ribbon and find the last row where “no possible value” appears (can use Hexawise search field/ Ctrl+F on Windows/ Command+F on Mac)

 It’s important to understand why we start by looking at the last row.
-Hexawise front-loads the interaction coverage as shown on the Analysis tab (tests earlier in a plan achieve more coverage than tests later in the plan).
-Therefore, by the end of the test suite, there are only a few interactions that are mandatory for Hexawise to include since they have not been tested together yet (black font) and the rest are selected to maximize variation beyond the selected n-way level of coverage (purple italics).
+Hexawise front-loads the interaction coverage as shown on the Analysis tab - Coverage Graph (tests earlier in a plan achieve more coverage than tests later in the plan).
+Therefore, by the end of the test suite, there are only a few interactions that are mandatory for Hexawise to include since they have not been tested together yet (normal black font) and the rest are selected to maximize variation beyond the selected n-way level of coverage (italics).

 Step 2: Now that we know the “guilty” values, go back to the Constraints tab and check all the relationships associated with both.